payu-india/CMS-Chatbot/docs/Tokenization/introduction-save-cards/which-model-you-should-choose.md

 ### Model 1 – Zero Code Change

 If you are using the PayU Hosted Checkout integration and vault, there are no changes required from your side.
-PayU will manage everything from procuring, managing tokens, consent management, and displaying saved cards on the checkout page end-to-end.
+PayU will manage everything from procuring, managing tokens, consent management, and displaying tokenized cards on the checkout page end-to-end.
 To enable vault with PayU Hosted Checkout integration:

 * Reach your PayU Key Account Manager to enable vault.
-* If you are not using the PayU vault, the only change required will be passing a user identifie&#x72;*.*
+* If you are not using the PayU vault, the only change required will be passing a user identifier\_.\_

 ## Using Merchant Hosted Checkout Integration